4.4 Stratospheric Ozone Formation

 Note that N2 doesn't really react in this last chemical equation, but instead, simply bumps into the O3 molecule as it is being formed and stabilizes it by removing some of the energy from O3.
 We call O3 an oxidant because it can react with some compounds and oxidize them.

-This O3 can be broken apart by ultraviolet light to make O2 and O. Usually O combines with O2 to form O3 in this way: O+O2+N2→O3+N2, so nothing really happens, except that the solar energy that breaks apart the O2 ends up as extra energy for the O3 and for the colliding N2 and, as a result, ends up warming the air.
-Sometimes O collides with O3 and reacts: O+O3→O2+O2.
+This O3 can be broken apart by ultraviolet light to make O2 and O. Usually O combines with O2 to form O3 in this way: O + O2 + N2 → O3 + N2, so nothing really happens, except that the solar energy that breaks apart the O2 ends up as extra energy for the O3 and for the colliding N2 and, as a result, ends up warming the air.
+Sometimes O collides with O3 and reacts as follows: O + O3 → O2 + O2.
 Putting all of the reactions together, we can see the chemical lifecycle of ozone in the stratosphere.
 This set of reactions was proposed in the 1930s by Chapman:

 |2(O + O2 + N2 → O3 + N2)||cycling|